 See Appendix C for a description of an IDL-based tool to read MIRO data that is provided by PDS, called READPDS.
-A program called MIRO_READ_DATA is present in the DOCUMENT directory within some MIRO data sets.
-It is not maintained, and is only able to read CODMAC Level 2 and 3 files generated by MIRO Pipeline Software Versions 1.0 and 1.1.
-It is provided only as an example of how to read these older formats.
-It cannot read Level 3-4 or Level 4 files generated by Software Version 2.0.
+A python program called MIRO_READ_DATA is present in the DOCUMENT directory within some MIRO data sets.
+It is not maintained, but serves as an example of how to read all data formats used by MIRO.
+See Appendix C for details.